 After four long and arduous years of unscrambling mathematical data, Radhanath Sickdhar had managed to find out the height of Peak Fifteen, an icy peak in the Himalayas between Tibet – Nepal border, it was discovered to be the world’s highest mountain in 1856 by the Survey Department of the Government of India,

 The mountain Like other high peaks in the region, she has long been revered name by local peoples.
 Its collet most common Sherpa name, Chomolungma, means “Goddess Mother of the World” or “Goddess of the Valley.”
 The Nepali name was Sagarmatha means literally “Peak of Heaven.”
 Later christened named Mount Everest after Sir George Everest, the surveyor general of India – stood at 29,002 feet (8,840 meters).
-There is deferent believe of the high Earth’s highest mountain.
-Its peak is 8,848 meters (29,029 ft.) above sea level in 2005, China premeasured the height of the mountain and got a result of 8844.43 m of between ice & rock level.
+Its peak is 8,848 meters (29,029 ft.) above sea level.
+In 2005, China premeasured the height of the mountain and got a result of 8844.43 m of between ice camp; rock level.

 The first ascent

 There are more challenging mountains that are a better experience.
 But it’s a trophy.
 Why did you want to climb Mount Everest?
 British mountaineer George Mallory, who died on the mountain during his third expedition there in 1924, famously answered, “Because it’s there.